deepakb41/Finbot/README.md

 Experience Finbot in action: [Try the Deployed Chatbot](https://web-production-318a.up.railway.app/)

-## Overview
-Finbot is an advanced AI-powered chatbot designed to analyse corporate financial performance by processing 10-K and 10-Q financial documents.
-The primary objective of Finbot is to assist users in extracting pertinent financial information and responding to specific queries based on the content of these documents.
-Finbot leverages cutting-edge natural language processing (NLP) techniques and sophisticated machine learning models to provide precise and contextually relevant answers.

 ## Key Features
 - **AI-Driven Chatbot**: Utilises OpenAI's models to understand and generate human language.
 - **LangChain**: Integrated for managing prompts, handling document loading, and embedding text.